-Evidence: CV, ISCP WPBAs, MSF, Has standard been met and evidence checked? completed audits, MSF, Reflection, AES/CS reports Yes No Comments Enter details of where evidence can be found in ISCP or details of omissions and plans to resolve them Y / N Has the fellow completed one cleft related project presented and prepared for publication in peer-reviewed journal?
-Has the fellow completed one cleft related audit presented locally or nationally?
-Has the fellow recorded attendance at the CFSGBI conference or other international cleft conference?
-Has the fellow recorded reflective notes on visiting other units?
+Evidence: CV, ISCP WPBAs, MSF, Has standard been met and evidence ch necked? completed audits, MSF, Reflection, AES/CS reports Yes No Comments Enter details of where evidence can be found in ISCP or details of omissions and plans to resolve them Y/N Has the fellow completed and presented a quality improvement project?